Inga Hamilton

 Textile, leather, polystyrene, polymer clay & resin.

-Watch the making of the pangolin in the ‘Film’ section of the ‘About’ pull-down menu.
+Watch the making of the Pangolin in the ‘Film’ section of the ‘About’ pull-down menu.

 ©2020 Inga Hamilton.
 Photography: Andrew Hamilton